datasets/country-codes/README.md

 ## Preparation

-This package includes a Python script to fetch current country information and output a JSON document of combined country code information.
+This package includes Python scripts to fetch current country information and output a JSON document and CSV of combined country code information.
-Per-country JSON documents may be keyed by any of the fields below.

 CSV output is provided via the `in2csv` and `csvcut` utilities from [csvkit](http://github.com/onyxfish/csvkit)

-Run **scripts/get_countries_of_earth.py --help** for usage information

 ### data/country-codes.csv